-We pride ourselves on being a highly inclusive school and Trust, and whilst we have strong systems and controls in place as part of our work on equality, diversity and inclusion, we want to make sure we are taking action in playing our part to eradicate these insidious behaviours.
+We pride ourselves on being a highly inclusive school and Trust, and whilst we have strong systems and controls in place as part of our work on equality, diversity and inclusion, we want to make sure we are taking appropriate action to play our part in eradicating these insidious behaviours.

 The NSPCC have launched a dedicated helpline for children and young people who have experienced abuse at school, and for worried adults and professionals that need support and guidance, including for non-recent abuse.
 If anyone needs help or advice or to report abuse in education they can contact NSPCC on 0800 136 663 or email firstname.lastname@example.org.